top of page

 50x70cm

-The artist comes across remains of a porcupine during a walk in nature.
-Each quill is an evidence of a past turmoil or is a preparation for a future terror that has not never taken place.
-Placing them on a grid like structure in the same size of the portraits on the wall, the artist questions asks many questions at once on what remains after life and where art stands in this equation.
+While walking in nature, the artist discovers the remains of a porcupine.
+Each quill stands as evidence of a past turmoil or a potential future terror that never came to pass.
+Arranged on a grid-like structure, matching the size of the portraits displayed on the wall, the artist poses multiple questions about what remains after life—and where art fits within this equation.

 Anchor 5